j4mie/paris/README.markdown

 * Update included Idiorm version for tests
 * Implement `set_expr` - closes issue #39
 * Add `is_new` - closes issue #40
+* Add support for the new IdiormResultSet object

 #### 1.2.0 - released 2012-11-14